portainer/k8s/deploy/manifests/agent/ee/README.md

-# Agent
+# Agent (Enterprise Edition)

-The manifests used to deploy the Portainer agent inside a Kubernetes cluster.
+The manifests used to deploy the Portainer agent inside a Kubernetes cluster for Enterprise Edition.

 To deploy an Edge agent inside your Kubernetes cluster, it is recommended to follow the instructions available inside your Portainer instance.